hackerb9/ugrep/README.md

   ugrep -L4 fdfd
   ```

-  * Note: Increasing the glyph size also increased the text size.
-Not
+  * Note that increasing the glyph size also increased the text size.
-    all terminals are capable of "double height" text.
-If yours shows
+    Not all terminals are capable of "double height" text.
+If yours
-    two lines of the same text in the usual size, try using
+    shows two lines of the same text in the usual size, try using
     `--never-double-text`.

+* Copying whitespace from the terminal

+        $ ugrep -w space
+		  [ ]   U+0020  SPACE (SP)
+		  [ ]   U+00A0  NO-BREAK SPACE (non-breaking space) (NBSP)
+		  [ ]   U+1680  OGHAM SPACE MARK
+		  [ ]   U+2002  EN SPACE
+		  [ ]   U+2003  EM SPACE
+		  [ ]   U+2004  THREE-PER-EM SPACE
+		  [ ]   U+2005  FOUR-PER-EM SPACE
+		  [ ]   U+2006  SIX-PER-EM SPACE
+		  [ ]   U+2007  FIGURE SPACE
+		  [ ]   U+2008  PUNCTUATION SPACE
+		  [ ]   U+2009  THIN SPACE
+		  [ ]   U+200A  HAIR SPACE

+  Whitespace characters are printed with square brackets around them
+  to make it easy to highlight and copy them from the terminal.
+If
+  your terminal supports colors, they will also be shown with a yellow
+  background.

+* Determine if an alias is actually a correction.

+  Ugrep usually shows the character name in all caps and then aliases
+  in lowercase in parentheses.
+Some aliases are treated differently.
+  For aesthetic reasons, aliases that are abbreviations are also shown
+  in uppercase.
+For example:

+         �    U+FEFF  ZERO WIDTH NO-BREAK SPACE (byte order mark) (BOM) (ZWNBSP)

+  There are also 31 characters in Unicode which have the wrong name.
+  Unicode cannot correct the name in the standard UnicodeData.txt
+  database, but can add an alias in NameAliases.txt and mark it as a
+  correction.
+If that file exists on your system, then ugrep will show
+  the correction in Title Case Letters and, if your terminal can
+  handle it, the text will be colored red.

+  <span style="font-family: monospace">   ︘   U+FE18  PRESENTATION FORM FOR VERTICAL RIGHT WHITE LENTICULAR BRAKCET (<span style="color:red">Presentation Form For Vertical Right White Lenticular Bracket</span>)</span>

 * View _all_ characters defined by Unicode: